 Some internal brand audit questions to ask are:

 Dissecting the pros and cons of your existing brand allows you and your team to have an honest look at the way your brand appears to outsiders.
-You’ll be able to view your brand as an outsider and take an honest look at what is currently doing well and what can be improved upon.
+You’ll be able to view your brand as an outsider and look honestly at what is currently doing well and what can be improved.

 2. Analyze your social media and website

-After creating a framework for your audit, the next step is having an honest look at your social media efforts and your website.
+After creating a framework for your audit, the next step is to look honestly at your social media efforts and your website.

 Find answers to the following questions: